 2017 was a big year for the logistics industry, from Amazon’s continued expansion, putting pressure on retailers to solve last mile fulfillment challenges, to the continued growth of IoT, bringing us closer to a reality where blockchain is used in the shipping and logistics industry.There is no doubt that the logistics industry is facing an era of unprecedented change.
-The implication for Logistics Service Providers (LSPs) is that in 2018 they will be forced to either adapt from traditional models of simply moving freight or risk obsolescence.
+The implication for Logistics Service Providers (LSPs) is that they will be forced to either adapt away from the traditional models of simply moving freight or risk obsolescence.

-3 Mindsets Logistics Providers Must Overcome
+Three Mindsets Logistics Providers Must Overcome

 1. “Our customers aren’t asking for visibility, so we don’t need to offer it.”

-25% of LSPs that participated in the study only considered offering full visibility to their customers after losing a major blue chip customer to a competitor that had offered that visibility.
+25 percent of LSPs that participated in the study only considered offering full visibility to their customers after losing a major blue chip customer to a competitor that had offered that visibility.

 Consumer expectations are changing – putting pressure on the consumer goods supply chain.
 There is no better illustration of this than Amazon.
 When shopping online, customers now expect the product they want to be in stock, lots of shipping options, little or no delivery cost, access to buyer reviews, price matching, and fast return options.
 Nearly all of these expectations have some impact on the supply chain.

 What does this mean for logistics service providers?
-For LSPs servicing B2C companies the implications are enormous.
+For LSPs servicing B2C companies, the implications are enormous.
 Heightened consumer expectations have sped up the pace of business, and disruptions to supply have greater consequences for customer loyalty and revenue now more than ever before.

 2. “We are a shipping company, leave technology to somebody else.”

 Okay sure, and Facebook is a media company and Amazon, a retail company.
 Technicalities aside, enterprises across all industry sectors are using technology to facilitate business transformation.
-Not only is it a way for LSPs to expand service offerings and increase customer satisfaction, it’s also a way to improve efficiencies internally, resulting in greater profitability.
+Not only is it a way for LSPs to expand service offerings and increase customer satisfaction, but it’s also a way to improve efficiencies internally, resulting in greater profitability.

 The efficiency improvements will come from the reduction of manual processes – which are costly because they’re time-consuming and humans make errors.
-For example, automating the process of researching and aggregating sailing schedules and freight rates can save at least 30% of a customer service operator’s time.
+For example, automating the process of researching and aggregating sailing schedules and freight rates can save at least 30 percent of a customer service operator’s time.
 Time savings opens up new doors for using talent resources in ways that will generate a greater ROI.

 What’s the benefit?
 The number of shipments that require manual intervention decrease which means greater profitability per job, making you more competitive.